 The tcp-keepalive option adds EDNS TCP keepalive to messages sent over TCP.
-Note currently idle timeouts in responses are ignored.
+Note that currently idle timeouts in responses are ignored.

 The server supports two zone transfer methods.
-The first, one-answer, uses one DNS message per resource record transferred. many-answers packs as many resource records as possible into a message. many-answers is more efficient, but is only known to be understood by BIND 9, BIND 8.x, and patched versions of BIND 4.9.5.
-You can specify which method to use for a server with the transfer-format option.
-If transfer-format is not specified, the transfer-format specified by the options statement will be used.
+The first, one-answer, uses one DNS message per resource record transferred. many-answers packs as many resource records as possible into a message, which is more efficient.
+It is possible to specify which method to use for a server via the transfer-format option; if not set there, the transfer-format specified by the options statement is used.